-The European Economic Chamber EEIGCham is composed by Chamber of Commerce, Business Associations, Business Networks, Business Clubs, Individuals, and Corporate members who have the same aims – as a long overdue initiative of the businessmen to contribute to the Global harmonization of the economy and has been then working for the following aims and objectives:
+The European Economic Chamber is a membership organisation composed by individual and corporate members who have the same aims – as a long overdue initiative of the businessmen to contribute to the global harmonization of the economy and has been then working for the following aims and objectives:

-In these endeavors, the European Economic Chamber EEIGCham acts as a Government Consultant and advocates the interests of entrepreneurs as a Lobbying Group.
+In these endeavors, the European Economic Chamber acts as an Economic Consultant and advocates the interests of entrepreneurs as a Lobbying Group.

 How The EEIGCham System Works?

 The EEIGCham is a Global Network of National Representations and Partners, working together with several programs and services developed and managed centrally by the EEIGCham and made available to all its members and partners worldwide.